Jorge Polanco Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in the league.

+- The Mets are sending Peterson (3-7) to the mound to make his 18th start of the season.
+He is 3-7 with a 5.40 ERA and 95 strikeouts through 88 1/3 innings pitched.

-- The right-hander's most recent appearance was on Friday against the Seattle Mariners, when he tossed seven innings, surrendering one earned run while giving up five hits.
+- The lefty's last time out came on Saturday against the Seattle Mariners, when he threw four innings, surrendering four earned runs while allowing seven hits.

+- The 28-year-old has put up an ERA of 5.40, with 9.7 strikeouts per nine innings, in 23 games this season.
+Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.